anis-marrouchi/fuelphp-mailchimp/README.md

 fuel-mailchimp
 ==============
-The package is still under testing, so check back later.
 Overview
 =============================================
 We needed mailchimp for twittstrap.com, so i have decided to create this fuel package and share it on github.